Updated: 12/05/19 | December 5th, 2019

 Joining a volunteering project can be a great way to get used to backpacking alone.
-Spending a month in Livingstone, Zambia working with the local people and being an active member of the community really helped me settle in to Africa and I was well prepared for all of the solo travel I did.
+Spending a month in Livingstone, Zambia, working with the local people and being an active member of the community really helped me settle in to Africa, and I was well prepared for all of the solo travel I did.

 If you do decide to go it alone, I’d recommend booking accommodation for your first few nights.
-Most good guest houses will be able to help you book your onward travel.
+Most good guesthouses will be able to help you book your onward travel.

 Check the visa requirements for the countries you are going to.
 Most allow you to get entry at the borders, but it’s best to check beforehand.
 You will need a yellow fever certificate for many African countries.

-Be flexible, make sure your schedule isn’t too tight and expect the unexpected.
+Be flexible, make sure your schedule isn’t too tight, and expect the unexpected.
 If you can embrace that, then you will have an unforgettable adventure.

 Oh, and be prepared that you WILL fall in love with this continent.

-A lot of people view Africa as this monolithic plus but it is a gigantic continent with a lot of variety.
+A lot of people view Africa as this monolithic place, but it is a gigantic continent with a lot of variety.
 You can’t lump it all together.
 There are many safe areas and many, many dangerous areas.